sun-jacobi/sun-jacobi/README.md

 A First Year Undergraduate Student @ Kyoto University

-Major In Computer Science and Appiled Math
+Major In Computer Science and Applied Math

 #### Most Used Language: